 Goods not captured under export legislation

 Some product types are not captured under export legislation.
-These include products that are not of animal or plant origin, and that are not considered as a food.
 The department can only provide certification for these goods in certain situations.

-Contact the Non-Prescribed Goods Programme for further information.
+Contact the Non-Prescribed Goods Export Program for further information.

 Seeking a decision for a particular good